PSHE and Citizernship (RSE with Health)

 Parents are provided with access to a parent portal: www.tentenresources.co.uk/parent-portal/

 To have access to the portal please contact the school office.

 Children are provided with ‘PSHE Knowledge Organisers’, which give individual topic overviews for each topic studied within each year group.
 These include key skills, knowledge, vocabulary and diagrams.

 Key language is modelled throughout lessons, enabling our children to be familiar with and use vocabulary accurately.
 Teachers are also encouraged to include trips and visitors in their planning to enhance our children’s learning experience.

 At St Robert Southwell, we aspire to promote children’s independence and for all children to take responsibility for their own learning.

-Pupils mark against their own targets how they feel about their learning in a topic; attainment is tracked through online pupil target trackers against National Curriculum expectations and the Foundation Stage against the ‘Knowledge and Understanding of the World’.
+Pupils mark against their own targets how they feel about their learning in a topic; attainment is tracked through online pupil target trackers against National Curriculum expectations, and the Foundation Stage against the ‘Personal, Social and Emotional Development.

-In addition, impact is monitored through regular ‘book-looks’, in-class displays, lesson learning walks, quiz at end of topic, discussions with teaching staff and ‘Parents and Pupil Voice’.
+In addition, impact is monitored through regular ‘book-looks’, in-class displays, lesson learning-walks, a quiz at the end of a topic, discussions with teaching staff and ‘Parents and Pupil Voice’.